NitsuaFox/HiPi_SEKRET_AGENT_GUI/README.md

+< Current Project Title >

 HiPi MicroGrow with SEKRET AGENT Web GUI
 Pre-Release v0.01 - Framework Only Release.

-About This Project
+< About This Project >

-I am creating a fully automated "HERB/PLANT" GrowBox, similar to what your would find in some hobbiest 'Grow Tent's.
-Expected V1 Release features.
+I am creating a fully automated "HERB/PLANT" GrowBox, similar to what you would find in some hobbiest 'Grow Tent's.

+< Expected V1 Release features >

 ++ Software ++
 + Climate Control (Cooling ONLY)